It’s Time To Get Healthy

 You’ll have a much better chance of success by making changes that feel good and don’t require a time commitment that stresses you out even more.

-Be sure to bookmark our City Guides and, specifically, the “Better Life” section for more Get Healthy posts and other fun daily living tips.
+Be sure to bookmark our City Guides and, specifically, the “Learn Something New” section for more Get Healthy posts and other fun daily living tips.

 - Baum, Elizabeth E, David Jarjoura, Ann E Polen, David Faur, and Gregory Rutecki.
 “Effectiveness of a Group Exercise Program in a Long-Term Care Facility: A Randomized Pilot Trial.”
 Journal of the American Medical Directors Association 4, no. 2 (2003): 74-80.